Introduction

 Egyptian and Near Eastern Art

-In the Egyptian and Near Eastern Art section, visitors can explore the world of ancient Egypt, Mesopotamia, and Persia.
-The collection includes intricate sculptures, jewelry, ceramics, and even mummies, providing a vivid representation of these ancient cultures and their artistic achievements.
+Visitors to the Egyptian and Near Eastern Art section can examine the world of ancient Egypt, Mesopotamia and Persia.
+In intricate sculptures, jewelry, ceramics and even mummies, it offers a living picture of what these ancient cultures looked like and what artistic accomplishments they managed.

 Greek and Roman Art